Law and economics: Pareto efficiency

-Additional criticism has been directed toward the assumed benefits of law and policy designed to increase allocative efficiency when such assumptions are modeled on "first-best" (Pareto optimal) general-equilibrium conditions.
-Under the theory of the second best, for example, if the fulfillment of a subset of optimal conditions cannot be met under any circumstances, it is incorrect to conclude that the fulfillment of any subset of optimal conditions will necessarily result in an increase in allocative efficiency.
+Additional criticism has been directed at the assumed benefits of laws and policies designed to increase allocative efficiency when those assumptions rest on "first-best" (Pareto optimal) general-equilibrium conditions.
+Under the theory of the second best, for example, if the fulfillment of a subset of optimal conditions cannot be met under any circumstances, it is incorrect to conclude that the fulfillment of any subset of optimal conditions will necessarily increase allocative efficiency.

 Consequently, any expression of public policy whose purported purpose is an unambiguous increase in allocative efficiency (for example, consolidation of research and development costs through increased mergers and acquisitions resulting from a systematic relaxation of antitrust laws) is, according to critics, fundamentally incorrect, as there is no general reason to conclude that an increase in allocative efficiency is more likely than a decrease.

 Essentially, the "first-best" neoclassical analysis fails to properly account for various kinds of general-equilibrium feedback relationships that result from intrinsic Pareto imperfections.

-Another critique comes from the fact that there is no unique optimal result.
-Warren Samuels in his 2007 book, The Legal-Economic Nexus, argues, "efficiency in the Pareto sense cannot dispositively be applied to the definition and assignment of rights themselves, because efficiency requires an antecedent determination of the rights (23–4)".
+Another critique is that there is no unique optimal result.
+Warren Samuels, in his 2007 book, The Legal-Economic Nexus, argues, "efficiency in the Pareto sense cannot dispositively be applied to the definition and assignment of rights themselves, because efficiency requires an antecedent determination of the rights (23–4)".

 "Internal" analytical criticisms

-Relatedly, legal scholarship also has criticized the movement for allowing its framing of models to dictate its results, for over-emphasizing or under-emphasizing specific incentives and costs, and for building models that do not degrade "gracefully" (and therefore have difficulty modeling reality).
+Relatedly, legal scholarship has also criticized the movement for allowing its framing of models to dictate its results, for overemphasizing or underemphasizing specific incentives and costs, and for building models that do not degrade "gracefully" (and therefore have difficulty modeling reality).

-In other words, the law and economics movement may not achieve "efficiency", even to the extent allocative efficiency is the goal of the law.
+In other words, the law and economics movement may not achieve "efficiency", even to the extent that allocative efficiency is the goal of the law.

 Criminal methodology

-Cullerne Bown has criticised Posner's approach on methodological grounds.
+Cullerne Bown has criticized Posner's approach on methodological grounds.
 He concludes that Posner's approach to evaluating policies in the criminal process is methodologically invalid and that "these failings in turn make the entirety of his conclusions on the criminal process unreliable".

 Responses to criticism

-Law and economics has adapted to some of these criticisms and been developed in a variety of directions.
+Law and economics has adapted to some of these criticisms and has been developed in a variety of directions.
 One important trend has been the application of game theory to legal problems.
 Other developments have been the incorporation of behavioral economics into economic analysis of law, and the increasing use of statistical and econometrics techniques.
 Within the legal academy, the term socio-economics has been applied to economic approaches that are self-consciously broader than the neoclassical tradition.

-Property rights, which are analyzed using economic analysis, are seen as fundamental human rights by defenders of law and economics.
+Property rights, analyzed through economic analysis, are regarded as fundamental human rights by defenders of law and economics.